compare

 square icon 2 minutes

-Girl meditating on the ground
+Girl meditating on the grass

 Heart thumping, muscles tensing, shallow breathing and foggy thinking.
 We are probably all familiar with stress in one way or another – from acute anxiety to the kind of nagging worry you lose sleep over.